Second Home & Buy-to-Let Stamp Duty Calculator

 Can I get a refund on the second home surcharge?

-Yes, if you are replacing your main residence you can claim a refund of the 5% surcharge.
-You must sell your previous main home within 36 months of buying the new one and the new property must become your main residence.
+Only if the new property is replacing your main residence.
+You must sell your previous main home within 36 months of buying the new one, and the new property must become your main residence.
 The refund claim must be made within 12 months of the sale.
+Buy-to-let purchases kept as rentals cannot reclaim the surcharge — it is a permanent cost.

 What counts as owning another property for the surcharge?